 Dr. James Hayman came to the Department of Radiation Oncology following his Residency in 1996.
-He is a Professor and the Director of the Clinical Division and a 2014 ASTRO Fellow.
+He is a Professor and the Director of the Clinical Division and a 2014 ASTRO Fellow and 2018 ASCO Fellow.
 Dr. Hayman's clinical research interests include the management of lung, esophageal, breast, skin, ocular and central nervous system malignancies.
 He is active in health services research, serves as a Co-Director of the Michigan Radiation Oncology Quality Consortium (MROQC), and is a national leader of quality improvement efforts in Radiation Oncology.

 Areas of Interest